mszostok/version/docs/get-started/build-ldflags/goreleaser.md

       - -X go.szostok.io/version.buildDate={{.Date}}
 ```

 The rest properties are set based on the built-in data.
-However, if you want to have a full customization, add:
+However, if you want to have a full customization, use:

 ```yaml
 # .goreleaser.yaml